 “This horse is a killer!”

 I was in the next stall working on the teeth of a big bay Warmblood gelding when I heard these words spill into my quiet concentration.
-The connection I had made of earned trust and respect with my horse remained even though the hot summer’s thick air had been shattered.
+The connection I had made of earned trust and respect with my horse remained even though the hot summer’s thick air shattered.
 We both turned our attention to the man next door.
 I turned the gelding loose and went outside the stall to investigate.

 I looked into the stall and then back to him and asked, “Who, this horse?”